CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 All skills under a vocation have their levels capped by their vocation level.
 For instance, if a character had a level 2 vocation, any skill under it couldn't increase above 2, until it's vocation increased.

 Each skill under a vocation has one or many governing attributes that logically would govern it.
 A skill under a vocation can have different governing attributes than the vocation's governing attributes.
-There are two kinds of skills that fall under a vocation, Vocational Skills and Combat Skills.
+Two kinds of skills fall under a vocation, Vocational Skills and Combat Skills.

 ### Vocational Skills

 Vocational Skills are skills that your vocation would logically give you.
 For instance, a Baker would logically have a Baking skill.
 Player's can make Vocational Skills at any point with approval from the narrator and use them for applicable skill checks.
+Vocational Skills for tasks already explicitly covered by a Core Skill aren't allowed.
 It is smart to write down vocational skills under your vocation as a reminder to have on your character sheet.

 A Vocational Skill's level is inherited from Vocation's level.
-You can not assist vocational skills with the vocation they are fall under, as they are essentially relying on the same shared skill point investment.
+You can not assist vocational skills with the vocation they fall under, as they are essentially relying on the same shared skill point investment.

 ### Combat Skills